Who is Tom Bell?

 “We are the sum total of our experiences.
 Those experiences – be they positive or negative – make us the person we are, at any given point in our lives.
 And like a flowing river, those same experiences and those yet to come, continue to influence and reshape the person we are, and the person we become.
 None of us are the same as we were yesterday, nor will be tomorrow.”

-Culture is the key.
-Evidence shows that safe organisational cultures of trust, that facilitate learning, practice forgiveness, and non-judgemental accountability, and in which people are supported to speak freely, encouraged to share their thinking, and where ethical blindspots are acknowledged, are essential to delivering effective, efficient, high quality, safe services.
+Culture is the key and leaders set the tone.
+Evidence shows that safe organisational cultures of trust, that facilitate learning, and practice non-judgemental accountability, in which people are supported to speak-up freely, encouraged to share their thinking, and where ethical blindspots are acknowledged, are essential to delivering effective, efficient, high-quality, safe services.
 Reducing harm, saving money, and retaining staff in the process.

-Over the years I have developed unrivaled insights into the impact of wilful blindness and ethical fading in public service cultures.
-I have seen how its presence affects people and performance and how it harms the levels of trust within and around organisations and teams.
-I understand first-hand the human and financial costs to the system and all its stakeholders.
-I use the scars I have acquired as a force for positive change and approach what can be a sensitive topic from a place of understanding and compassion.
-I have felt the forces at work and the pressures present in the public sector; I know that poor systems can negate the best efforts of the most competent, decent, and well-intentioned of people.
+Over the years I've developed an unrivaled awareness of the impact, the human, financial, and operational costs of wilful blindness and ethical fading upon organisations, their staff, and service users.
+I have seen how its presence affects people and performance, and how it harms the levels of trust within and around organisations and teams.
+I use the many scars I have acquired as a force for positive change and approach what is a sensitive topic from a place of empathy and sometimes humor.
+I've experienced the pressures present in large organisations, I know that poor cultures and systems can negate the best efforts of the most competent, decent, and well-intentioned of us.

-I worked for many years in the area of enterprise development, informing the setting up of the National Council for Graduate Entrepreneurship, and sitting on the board of the Northern Leadership Academy.
-As a former business advisor with extensive experience in all sectors, sitting at the intersection of seemingly disparate but ultimately related elements of knowledge has enabled me to become an informed and knowledgeable advocate of systems thinking.
+I worked for many years in the area of enterprise development, informing the National Council for Graduate Entrepreneurship, and sitting on the board of the Northern Leadership Academy.
+As a former business advisor with extensive experience and networks in all sectors, sitting at the intersection of seemingly disparate but ultimately related elements of knowledge enables me to continually develop, something I am incredibly grateful for.